-Curt serves as the Professor of Chemistry here at Sterling College, where he likes that he can share his faith through the subject he teaches.
+Curt serves as the Professor of Chemistry at Sterling College, where he likes that he can share his faith through the subject he teaches.
 He received the McCreery Teaching Award in 1996.
-Before arriving to Sterling in 1986, Curt taught as an Assistant Professor at Mount St. Mary's College in Los Angeles, California.
-Curt really feels that God called him to Sterling where he can teach and get to know his students in a Christian atmosphere.
-In his spare time, Curt enjoys photography, fishing, fireworks, and spending time with wife, Cindy, and young daughter, Alexys.
+Before arriving to Sterling in 1986, Curt was an assistant professor at Mount St. Mary's College in Los Angeles, Calif.
+Curt genuinely feels that God called him to Sterling where he can teach and get to know his students in a Christian atmosphere.
+In his spare time, Curt enjoys photography, fishing, fireworks and spending time with wife, Cindy, and daughter, Alexys.

 Assistant Professor of History; Dept Chair of History & Government

-When it comes to someone with experience in teaching, Doug certainly has experience.
+Doug Boardman has spent many years of his life teaching.
 He taught at the secondary level for 24 years and 10 years at Barton County Community College teaching outreach classes.
 Doug was drawn to teach in higher education, specifically Sterling, due to its mission statement and Christian worldview.